Trigger Finger

 What is a Trigger Finger?

-Trigger finger is a painful, clicking, or locking of the finger or thumb due to thickening of the tendons usually occurring in adults over 40 years.
-It also occasionally occurs in toddlers where the finger (usually the thumb) is painless but stuck in a bent position.
+Trigger finger is clicking, or locking of the finger or thumb due to thickening of the tendons usually occurring in adults over 40 years.
+It may be painful or get stuck in a straight or bent position, interfering with function.

 The tendons are tough, fibrous cords that connect the muscles of the forearm to the bones of the fingers and thumb, so we can bend (flex) and straighten (extend) our fingers.
 The flexor tendons glide through a tunnel called the tendon sheath.
 The sheath is lined with a thin membrane called synovium.
 The synovium produces lubricating fluid that helps reduce friction as the tendons glide through the tendon sheath.
 The tendon sheath has several thick, fibrous tunnels called pulleys.